 The American politician Thomas Jefferson (1743-1826) was in Shadwell in the US state Virginia born the son of a tobacco grower.
 As one of the pioneers for a free America, he formulated the first draft of the Declaration of Independence United States, From 1785 to 1789 he was US ambassador to Paris and visited many wine-growing regions in France and Italy in 1787 and 1788 to study viticulture.
 He gave detailed descriptions of the Bordeaux wines and rated the best wineries; among them Château Carbonnieux (Graves) and Château-Grillet (Rhône).
 His ranking was at the famous Bordeaux classification 1855 involved in the decision.
 He sent 30 bottles of the 1787 visited to his friend and first US President George Washington (1732-1799) Château d'Yquem,

-In 1801 he was elected as the third US President and was reelected in 1805, the highest American until the year 1809.
-During this time he laid down an extensive wine cellar with mainly French cult wines, such as the top wine estates Château Latour and Château Lafite-Rothschild on.
-From second, scored a bottle of the vintage in 1787 from his possession at a auction in December 1985 Christie's a fantasy price.
-The property of the German rarity collector Hardy Rodenstock (1941-2018) bottle was 105,000 pounds (175,000 dollars) to the American publisher Malcolm Forbes (1919-1990) auctioned.
-Another wine from Jefferson's possession was one Château Margaux 1787, offered for $ 500,000, but never sold.
-Thus he would be to most expensive wine in the world (see there in detail) has become.
-Today still available Werinflaschen from its former possession bear mostly the incised into the bottles initials "Th: J".
+In 1801 he was elected third US President and after his re-election in 1805 he was the tallest American until 1809.
+During this time he set up an extensive wine cellar with mainly French cult wines such as the top wineries Château Latour and Château Lafite-Rothschild on.
+The second achieved a bottle of 1787 from his possession at one auction in December 1985 Christie's a fancy prize.
+Owned by the German rarity collector Hardy Rodenstock (1941-2018) bottle was sold for 105,000 pounds ($ 175,000) to the American publisher Malcolm Forbes (1919-1990) auctioned.
+Another wine owned by Jefferson was a Chateau Margaux 1787, which was offered for $ 500,000 but was never sold.
+So he would be most expensive wine in the world (see there in detail).
+Werin bottles from his former possession that are still available today usually bear the initials “Th: J” incised into the bottles.